Private 4×4 vehicle & dedicated guide

 Official government rates in USD

-Your private cottage on Lake Kivu in Kibuye.
+Your private cottage on Lake Kivu in Karongi, formerly Kibuye.
 In the morning, there’s nothing but the birds and the lake.
 We are your neighbours.
 Four days here, and the pace slows right down.
 A place to unwind with the changing light on the lake and the passing boats.
-There’s plenty to do if you want it: a hike on Napoleon Island to see the fruit bat colony, a walk around our hill meeting the villagers, discovery of traditional banana wine making, an evening out with the local fishermen, a pontoon expedition across the lake, or a paddle adventure along the shore.
+There’s plenty to do if you want it: a hike on Napoleon Island to see the fruit bat colony, a walk around our hill meeting the villagers, discovery of traditional banana wine making, an evening out with the local fishermen, a pontoon expedition across the lake, or a paddle board adventure along the shore.

 South-east from the lake, we venture into Nyungwe, one of Africa’s oldest rainforests.
 You stay inside the park itself: canopy bridge at seventy metres, chimpanzee tracking, zipline, hikes through mossy understorey to hidden waterfalls.
 A paradise for birdwatchers.
 Cooler and greener than the rest of the trip.